Summary

 Engage

 Assign students to pairs or groups of three.
-Each group should choose a member to serve as the recorder and write down the group's ideas.
-Display slide four explaining the directions for the Collective Brain Dump strategy.
+Each group should choose a member to serve as the recorder to write down the group's ideas.
+Display slide 4 explaining the directions for the Collective Brain Dump strategy.
 Set the embedded online timer for five minutes.
-The student pairs or groups are to brainstorm all they know about the Statue of Liberty.
+The student pairs or groups brainstorm all they know about the Statue of Liberty.

 Once the timer stops, randomly call on representatives from each group to share something they know about the Statue of Liberty.
 Add these ideas to a Google Document that is projected on the screen or on the chalkboard.
 Ask groups to only contribute new ideas to the list, without repeating what another group has previously said.
 Continue in this manner until all ideas about the Statue of Liberty are listed.